 HPSS 2310 Anatomy and Physiology (3).
 A basic course in gross anatomy and physiology designed to provide instructions related to exercise science, health fitness and performance, through the study of the organizational structure and function of the human body, and how these factors affect and are affected, by both acute and chronic exercise.
-Laboratory experiences will also be provided to augment concepts to be covered
+Laboratory experiences will also be provided to augment concepts to be covered.

 HPSS 2320 Exercise Prescription and Assessment (3).
-This course is designed to introduce the student to theoretical and practical concepts of exercise assessment, exercise Interpretation and exercise prescription.
+This course is designed to introduce the student to theoretical and practical concepts of exercise assessment, exercise interpretation and exercise prescription.
 The student will develop appropriate techniques used to recommend exercise prescription for healthy and unhealthy clients.
-Prerequisites: HPSS 2310, HPER 1030 or BIO 2220 & 2221

 HPSS 2330 Exercise Prescription and Assessment Laboratory (1).
 Application of exercise testing and prescription in an array of patient/client populations.
 Students will develop proficiency in using clinical exercise testing equipment and in exercise assessment, data interpretation and development of exercise prescriptions.
-Prerequisites: HPSS 2310

 HPSS 2400 Prevention and Care of Athletic Injuries (3).
 Introduction to the basic concepts of prevention of athletic injuries, injury recognition, and treatment necessary for the management of athletic injuries.
-Prerequisites: PE 231 Anatomy and Physiology.